-.
-"Good Reason" for purposes of Mr. Burnison means, if without Mr. Burnison's prior written consent:
+· "Good Reason" for purpose of Mr. Burnison means, if without Mr. Burnison's prior written consent:

-- the Company materially reduces Mr. Burnison's duties or responsibilities as Chief Executive Officer or assigns him duties which are materially inconsistent with his duties or which materially impair his ability to function as Chief Executive Officer; - the Company reduces Mr. Burnison's base salary or target annual incentive award under the Company's annual cash incentive bonus plan (in each case, other than as part of an across-the-board reduction applicable to all executive officers of the Company);
+- the Company materially reduces Mr. Burnison's duties or responsibilities as Chief Executive Officer or assigns him duties which are materially inconsistent with his duties or which materially impair his ability to function as Chief Executive Officer; - the Company reduces Mr. Burnison's base salary or target award opportunity under the Company's annual cash incentive bonus plan or annual stock option award program or terminates or materially reduces any employee benefit or perquisite enjoyed by him (in each case, other than as part of an across-the-board reduction applicable to all executive officers of the Company); - the Company fails to perform or breaches its obligations under any other material provision of Mr. Burnison's employment agreement and fails to cure such failure or breach within the period required by Mr. Burnison's employment agreement; - Mr. Burnison's primary location of business is moved by more than 50 miles, subject to certain exceptions set forth in Mr. Burnison's employment agreement; - the Company reduces Mr. Burnison's title of Chief Executive Officer or removes him; or - the Company fails to obtain the assumption in writing of its obligation to perform the agreement by any successor to all or substantially all of the assets of the Company within 15 days after a merger, consolidation, sale or similar transaction.